ococrook/hdxstats/README.md

 # Funding

-This develop of this package was support by funding from GlaxoSmithKline, a Todd-Bird Junior Research Fellowship and the EPSRC (EP/R511742/1).
+This development of this package was support by funding from GlaxoSmithKline, a Todd-Bird Junior Research Fellowship and the EPSRC (EP/R511742/1).